-Description Two storey detached storey house.
-Accommodation Ground Floor: Entrance Hall, Cloakroom with WC, Lounge Open Plan Kitchen/Diner, Family Room.
-First Floor: Master Bedroom with En Suite Shower Room, Three further Bedrooms and Bathroom with WC.
-Gross internal floor area (m2) 140 sq m or thereby.
-Neighbourhood and location Established residential area of similar style private housing convenient for most amenities.
-Age Constructed in approximately 1992.
+Description Detached bungalow.
+Accommodation GROUND FLOOR:- Entrance Hall, Lounge/Diner, Kitchen, Utility Room, Master Bedroom (with en- suite shower room), Three Further Bedrooms & Bathroom (with Wc).
+Gross internal floor area (m2) 109m2 or thereby.
+Neighbourhood and location Established residential area of mixed private and Local Authority built housing convenient for most amenities.
+Age Constructed in around 1980.
 Weather Dry and fair.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-None.
+Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched and hipped profile and was overlaid with original interlocking concrete tiles including ridge tiles.
-The rear extension has a pitched and tiled roof with a small felt covered section.
-The main roof void was accessed via a hall ceiling hatch and found to be of timber framed construction with a fibreboard internal lining.
+The roof has a pitched profile overlaid with interlocking concrete tiles including ridge tiles.

+We were able to access the main roof void via a hall ceiling hatch where the roof was seen to be of timber frame construction with a plasterboard internal lining.
+The rear extension roof void was accessed from a utility room ceiling hatch where the roof is also of timber frame construction and there are insulation linings between rafters.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 PVC gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Walls are of modern cavity brick/blockwork construction with pointed blockwork external leaf.
+Original walls are of cavity brick construction finished with in roughcast and synthetic stone blockwork cladding.
+The rear extension is of modern cavity timber frame/blockwork construction roughcast externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are UPVC framed sealed unit double glazing with matching external doors.
-Eaves and soffits areas are timber clad.
-External decorations Visually inspected.
-Painted joinery.
+Windows are uPVC framed sealed unit double glazing with matching external doors including rear patio doors.
+There are PVC eave and soffit claddings.
+External decorations None.
 Conservatories / porches None.
 Communal areas None.
-Communal areas Garages and permanent outbuildings None.
-Visually inspected.
+Garages and permanent outbuildings Visually inspected.

 Outside areas and boundaries Visually inspected.
-The property has private gardens to front, side and rear with mainly timber fence boundaries.
-There is a mature tree within the rear garden.
+Private gardens to front and rear with a side access path.
+Boundaries are mainly timber fence.
 Ceilings Visually inspected from floor level.
-Mainly plasterboard lined.
+Ceilings are plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Mixed solid hard plaster and plasterboard lined.
+Internal walls are plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber.
-Flooring to most areas.
+Suspended timber flooring throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Joinery, skirtings and facings are timber.
-Internal doors are hollow panel and timber frame/glazed units.
-Kitchen fittings comprise wall and floor mounted units incorporating appliances.
-Chimney breasts and fireplaces No open fireplaces.
+Skirtings and facings are of timber.
+Internal doors are hollow panel units and timber framed/glazed.
+Kitchen fittings comprise wall and floor mounted units.
+Chimney because and financia News Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Painted plaster and joinery.
-Cellars None.
+Wallpaper/paint and textured plastered ceiling coatings.
+College None Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and consumer unit located in a hall cupboard.
+Electricity is from the mains grid with the meter located in an external inspection box.